icpmoles/ros2_performance_test/performance_test/README.md

 describes how to design a fair and unbiased performance test, and is the basis for this project.
 <center><img src="architecture.png"></center>

+## Performance optimizations

+- On linux-based platforms, `perf_test` writes `0` to `/dev/cpu_dma_latency`
+  and holds open the file handle, which will prevent the CPU from entering any idle states for the duration of the experiment.
+This should result in lower message latency and lower variance in that latency.

 ## Future extensions and limitations

 - Communication frameworks like DDS have a huge amount of settings.
 This tool only allows the most